ultramango/gear360pano/README.md

 Latest Changes:

+- 2016-11-07: added sound to final video (contribution by OWKenobi), some small fixes.
 - 2016-10-23: experimental (read: slow and not tested well) support for video stiching.
 - 2016-09-29: removed bash dependency on Windows, one script for Linux & Windows, script can be run outside its original/installation directory.
 - 2016-07-31: removed dependency on ImageMagick, optional second parameter as output filename.